uiynyny/uiynyny.github.io/README.md

 4. Fabrication

 ### Defence
-1. Prenvent it:
+1. Prevent it:
   - prevent the attack
-2. deter it:
+2. Deter it:
   - make attack harder more expensive
 3. Deflect it:
   - make youtself less attractive